wx13/jedi/README.txt

 To indent a block of text
 	1. hit "ctrl-x" at first line (or last) line of text
 	2. navigate to last line (or first)
-	3. type tabs or spaces
+	3. type tabs or spaces (backspace to unindent)

-To comment a block of text, do the same as indent, but type "ctrl-t v t <enter>"

 Alternatively, enter column mode "ctrl-t c".
 Then "ctrl-x" to make a long cursor that you can type anything at (other than enter).